Yggdrasil Logo

 Ýdalir

 Ýdalir is a small region in the north of Alfheim where the god Ullr built his own house to rest, away from everything.
-There, Ullr practices with bows made from the wood of the local trees.
+There, Ullr practices with bows made from the wood of local trees.

 Brávellir